 Bill prioritiser tool

-The government’s bill prioritiser can help you sort your bills and payments in the right order and advise you what you need to do if you are struggling to pay, to help avoid missing payments.
+The government’s bill prioritiser (external link) can help you sort your bills and payments in the right order and advise you what you need to do if you are struggling to pay, to help avoid missing payments.

 Check your wage and deductions are correct